mikeocool/bbox/README.md

 # TODO
 * add support wkt/wkb/hexwkb formats to ParseData (and give better name)
 * align input and output options across commands
-    * url output for center
+    * dublinecore output for center/collection
 * Cleanup internal errors vs user errors
 * basic projection handling
     * read the projection if we can